Timeline for application

 - FET: [email protected]

-A second reference is usually required, preferably someone who can comment on your teaching ability e.g. a teacher from a school where you have completed block school experience.
+A second reference is usually required, preferably someone who can comment on your teaching ability such as a teacher from a school where you have completed block school experience.
 For church schools, you sometimes need an additional reference from a member of the clergy.

 Once you have submitted your application you need to start thinking ahead to the next stage of the selection process.